-Are the materials improving employee performance or behavior as desired?
+Are the materials improving employee performance or behaviour as desired?

 Are investments and resources being used effectively?

-There are countless ways you can approach learning and development.
-To yield the best results, you’ll want to consider the type of L&D initiative that best delivers the course materials, speaks to your employees, and helps you reach your goals:
+There are countless ways you can approach L&D. To yield the best results, you’ll want to consider the type of L&D initiative that best delivers the course materials, speaks to your employees and helps you reach your goals:

 |3.
 On-Demand Training||On-demand training, also known as Just-In-Time-Training (JITT), provides employees with immediate training the moment they need it.
 For example, a short training course on the ins and outs of the product right before a sales call.|